 Potential for nitrogen conversions typically found in other aquatic environments was greatly reduced in Organic Lake.
-There as a very low potential for N fixation that was confined to the deep zone (Figure 2B) and principally linked to anaerobic Epsilonproteobacteria (Table 2, Figure S6B).
+There was a very low potential for N fixation that was confined to the deep zone (Figure 2B) and principally linked to anaerobic Epsilonproteobacteria (Table 2, Figure S6B).
 Potential for aerobic ammonia oxidation was not detected, nor were ammonia-oxidizing bacteria or archaea.
 Organic Lake microorganisms therefore have a very low capacity to perform nitrification.
-Anaerobic ammonia oxidation (anammox) potential, indicated by hydroxylamine/hydrazine oxidase-like proteins (HAO/HZO), was also very lowand the small number of genes were linked to sulfate-reducing Deltaproteobacteria (Table 2, Figure S6).
-All known anammox organisms are from the order Brocardiales (Niftrick & Jetten, 2012), which were not present in the lake.
+Anaerobic ammonia oxidation (anammox) potential, indicated by hydroxylamine/hydrazine oxidase-like proteins (HAO/HZO), was also very low and the small number of genes were linked to sulfate-reducing Deltaproteobacteria (Table 2, Figure S6).
+All known anammox organisms are from the order Brocardiales (Niftrick & Jetten, 2012), which were not detected in the lake.
 HAO/HZO genes have been noted in non-ammonia oxidizing bacteria and proposed to be related to NrfA heme cytochrome C nitrite reductase that functions in DNRA (Bergmann et al., 2005).
 Collectively these data indicate an inability for nitrification to occur in the upper mixed zone and likely no potential for ammonia loss in the deep zone.

 Denitrification genes were present throughout the water column (Figure 4B) and were linked primarily to Gammaproteobacteria (Table 2, Figure S6).
-Low nitrate and nitrite in the deep zone (Figure 1B, Table1) indicates depletion by dissimilatory reduction has contributed to the establishment of N-limitation in the lake.
+Low nitrate and nitrite in the deep zone (Figure 1B, Table 1) indicates that depletion by dissimilatory reduction has contributed to the establishment of N-limitation in the lake.
 Denitrification genes are phylogenetically widespread and usually induced by low oxygen or oxidized N species (Kraft et al., 2011) and thus expected to be active in the deep zone or oxycline.
-However, denitrificationmay be inhibited even if conditions appear appropriate.
-For example, inLake Bonney, Antarcticadenitrification occurs in the west lobe, but not in the east lobe of the lake despite the presence of anoxia, nitrate and denitrifying Marinobacter species (Ward & Priscu, 1997; Ward et al., 2005).
-Moreover, in the absence of nitrification, denitrification would be limited by the lack of potential to re-formoxidized N. The preponderance of assimilation/mineralization pathways geared towards reduced N appears to reflect a “short circuit” of the typical N cyclethat would conserve N in alargely closed system.
-Hence, the predominant N source is regenerated fixed N. Similar findings were also madefor Ace Lake, although in this system the presence of a dense layer of green sulfur bacteria with the potential to fix nitrogen augments the N cycle (Lauro et al., 2011).
+However, denitrification may be inhibited even if conditions appear appropriate.
+For example, in Lake Bonney, Antarctica, denitrification occurs in the west lobe, but not in the east lobe of the lake despite the presence of anoxia, nitrate and denitrifying Marinobacter species (Ward & Priscu, 1997; Ward et al., 2005).
+Moreover, in the absence of nitrification, denitrification would be limited by the lack of potential to re-form oxidized N. The preponderance of assimilation/mineralization pathways geared towards reduced N appears to reflect a “short circuit” of the typical N cycle that would conserve N in a largely closed system.
+Hence, the predominant N source is regenerated fixed N. Similar findings were also made for Ace Lake, although in this system the presence of a dense layer of green sulfur bacteria with the potential to fix nitrogen augments the N cycle (Lauro et al., 2011). (*DMSP can inhibit N2O reductase Magalhaes et al., 2012)

-In OrganicLake it is possible that the nitrogen balance is sporadically readdressed by exogenous input from guano deposited in a small penguin rookery nearby the lake, through Giant Petrel or Skua grazing and defecation, and/or by decaying animal carcasses such as elephant seals which can weigh on the order of 1 ton and contribute substantial nitrogen.
-It is also possible that during isolation from the ocean the base of the water column in the marine basin that formed the lake may haveacted as a sump for organic material.
-Marine basins tend to be very productive, with phytoplankton blooms and benthic mat production, and organic matter is trapped in the denser bottom layers (REF).
-Retention of captured organic matter in the lake may also have been facilitated by Organic Lake having become highly saline quickly (REF).(*DMSP can inhibit N2O reductase Magalhaes et al., 2012)

 Molecular basis for unusual sulfur chemistry